 No doubt you’ve heard of Paris’ reputation for art, history, and cuisine, but many people forget that fashion tourism is also quite popular.
 Parisians have a reputation for always looking chic, and one of the reasons might be all these fabulous shopping centers available in the city.
 Many offer luxury and designer brands, but there are also opportunities to invest in some quality new outfits without breaking the bank.
 Many of these centers are also located a stone’s throw away from major attractions like the Eiffel Tower or Louvre, which make them perfect for enjoying a delicious meal or cup of coffee when you need a break.
+The city also has a lot of options for accommodations like the best Vrbo vacation rentals and fantastic hotels for couples.
 Keep reading to learn more about the best shopping malls in Paris, France.

-Les Galeries LaFayette is a world renown high end French department store and mall that hosts hundreds of brand names.
+Les Galeries LaFayette is a world-renowned high-end French department store and mall that hosts hundreds of brand names.
 The flagship store in Paris has stunning interior decor in the art nouveau style and many tourists come to admire it.
 There is also a beautiful dome at the center of the Les Galeries LaFayette that is home to an enormous Christmas tree during the holidays.
 Many visitors also stop here for the panoramic view of the city or the popular fashion shows that occur on a regular basis.

 Rue Beaugrenelle, or Beaugrenelle Street, is a reputable shopping center in the heart of Paris.
 If you are visiting the Eiffel Tower and need to do some shopping, it is only a quick walk away.
 Here you will enjoy many classic Parisian fashion brands and elegant styles.
 There are helpful receptionists eager to provide assistance should you need it.
 It’s the perfect spot to have a decadent lunch in a chic location.